ang037/DP-HLS/docs/docs/index.md

     With the CMake extension, VSCode automatically detect and configure the CMake project with the `CMakeLists.txt` provided in the repo.
 You can simply use the VSCode CMake extension GUI to build and run the project.

 !!!
 Note
-    Kernels in DP-HLS framework are tested on CentOS7 with AMD Xilinx Vitis 2021.2, the OS and toolchain which comes with the AWS FPGA Developer AMI.
-We would suggest this platform to build and run the DP-HLS kernels because it comes with the device license in AMD Xilinx Vitis and Vivado for the FPGA device on AWS F1 instances.
+    Kernels in DP-HLS framework are tested on CentOS7 with AMD Vitis 2021.2, the OS and toolchain which comes with the AWS FPGA Developer AMI.
+We would suggest this platform to build and run the DP-HLS kernels because it comes with the device license in AMD Vitis and Vivado for the FPGA device on AWS F1 instances.

     If you are not using the specified AMI, then you need to set the `HLS_HOME` variable in `CMakeLists.txt` to point to the customized Vitis HLS installation path so CMake can find the correct include and link path.